 This award recognizes an individual’s lifetime of innovative exploratory work or noteworthy contributions of outstanding research on new materials, phenomena, or processes involving glass, that have commercial significance or the potential for commercial impact.

 The winner presents a distinguished lecture at the ICG/GOMD annual meeting in Boston, MA, USA, June 9-14, 2019.
-The winner receives an engraved glass piece and a $1000 honorarium sponsored by Corning Incorporated and Coe College.
+The winner receives a glass piece and a $1000 honorarium sponsored by Corning Incorporated and Coe College.
 The criterion for winning the award is technical innovation.

 Nomination package should include: